-In the wake of increased instances of cyber attacks, Governor Raghuram Rajan on Tuesday said Reserve Bank is improving its capabilities and also urged the lenders to strengthen their systems.
+In the wake of increased instances of cyber attacks, Governor Raghuram Rajan today said Reserve Bank is improving its capabilities and also urged the lenders to strengthen their systems.

 “There have been cyber incidents in the recent past.
 I think it would be overly complacent for anyone of us to say we are well prepared to meet all cyber threats,” he said at the annual Fibac event.